 - Square Face: You may want to play down a strong, angular jaw.
 Texture, in the form of curls or choppy ends, does a brilliant job at this.

-Go With What Makes You Feel Good
+Do What Makes You Feel Best

 When you read about hairstyles and face shapes, you may feel inundated by rules.
 While these are guidelines for flattering haircuts, they are really just suggestions.
 The secret to looking gorgeous is really in one's attitude.
 The last thing you want to do is get a haircut that makes you feel unlike yourself.

-If you want a haircut that doesn't abide by the "rules" of your face shape, then by all means, get that haircut.
+If you want a haircut that doesn't abide by the "rules" of your face shape, then, by all means, get that haircut.
 How you feel about yourself always trumps what the beauty industry thinks is flattering.
 If you have the right attitude, you can carry any haircut.

 The good news is that almost all of the trendiest hairstyles can look great on all face shapes.
 Bobs do.
 Shoulder-length cuts really do.
 Bangs do.
 Long hair does.
 Even the pixie works on most face shapes.